Drew-Killeen/Dewey-Hafta-Academy/README.md

 8. Create new print.php page
 9. Update user management system so that admins cannot edit sysops
 10. Limit the number of questions an exam displays to the number of questions that exist
-11. Allow for inputs to contain single or double quotation marks and other common characters
-12. Add ability for teachers to view and edit their students' progress
+11. Add ability for teachers to view and edit their students' progress
-13. Rename table dewey_members to members
+12. Rename table dewey_members to members
-14. Add exam overview
+13. Add exam overview
-15. Optimize the excessive database queries
+14. Optimize the excessive database queries
-16. Give admins the ability to edit courses
+15. Give admins the ability to edit courses
-17. Give admins the ability to delete courses/exams/questions
+16. Give admins the ability to delete courses/exams/questions
-18. Implement AJAX wherever possible
+17. Implement AJAX wherever possible
-19. Make grade.php prettier and more useful
+18. Make grade.php prettier and more useful
-20. Give option to reset password if forgotten
+19. Give option to reset password if forgotten
-21. Allow a user to request their privileges to be changed
+20. Allow a user to request their privileges to be changed
-22. Make the sass switch an on/off button

 Completed
 ----